robbert-vdh/yabridge/README.md

   Wine is much older than the version that yabridge has been compiled for.
   Yabridgectl will automatically check for this when you run `yabridgectl sync` after updating Wine or yabridge.
-You can also manually verify that Wine is working correctly by running one of the VST host applications.
+You can also manually verify that Wine is working correctly by running one of the Wine plugin host applications.
   Assuming that yabridge is installed under `~/.local/share/yabridge`, then running `~/.local/share/yabridge/yabridge-host.exe` directly (so _not_ `wine ~/.local/share/yabridge/yabridge-host.exe`, that won't work) in a terminal should print a few messages related to Wine's startup process followed by the following line:

   ```
   Usage: yabridge-host.exe <plugin_type> <plugin_location> <endpoint_base_directory>